s-0-p-h-i-a/Arduino_Practice/RGB_LED_PR+BUTTONS/RGB_PR_Buttons_Devlog.md

 ---
 ## Next Steps

-- Use PWM-capable LEDs to restore analog brightness control.
+- Figure out how to use PWM-capable LEDs to restore analog brightness control.

 - Implement non-blocking Serial input for real-time user interaction.